dumlutimuralp/antrea-packet-walks/part_d/README.md

 vmware@master:~$
 </code></pre>

-The first flow entry is to process the ARP request flows sent for the IP address 10.222.0.1 which is **master** node' s antrea-gw0 IP.
+The first flow entry is to process the ARP request flows (arp_op=1) sent for the IP address 10.222.0.1 which is **master** node' s antrea-gw0 IP.

-The second flow entry is to process the ARP request flows sent for the IP address 10.222.2.1 which is the **worker2** node' s antrea-gw0 IP.
+The second flow entry is to process the ARP request flows (arp_op=1) sent for the IP address 10.222.2.1 which is the **worker2** node' s antrea-gw0 IP.

-**But why would OVS on worker1 node need to process ARP request flows for other Kubernetes nodes' gw0 interface IPs ?** Isnt each node' s gw0 interface in its unique subnet ?
+**But why would OVS on worker1 receive ARP requests for other Kubernetes nodes' gw0 interface IPs ?** Isnt each node' s gw0 interface in its unique subnet ?
 To remind again, the pod subnets assigned by node ipam controller to each individual Kubernetes node in this Kubernetes cluster are as following :

 - master - 10.222.0.0/24
 - worker1 - 10.222.1.0/24